tituslhy/Face-mask-classification/README.md

 # Face Mask Classification MLOps Using VertexAI

-Developing an end-to-end MLOps to deploy and maintain a face mask classification model in production reliably and efficiently.
+Developing an end-to-end MLOps solution to deploy and maintain a face mask classification model in production reliably and efficiently.

 ```